gsailer/eeg-music/README.md

 ## Preprocessing

 EEG channel data is split into 2-second windows without overlap.
-The data is then normalized and transformed into a 2D matrix.
-The matrix is then split into 3D tensors of shape (n_windows, n_channels, n_samples).
+The data is then normalized and joined with labels from a questionnaire.
+The data is then split into training and validation and test sets.
+This results in input shapes of (batch_size, eeg_channels, time_steps) and label shapes of (batch_size, 2).

 ## Emotion Recognition